PatrikAAberg/dmce/README.md

     $ dmce-trace-viewer /tmp/${USER}/dmce/dmcebuffer.bin.[program name.pid] /tmp/${USER}/dmce/dmce-examples/probe-references-original.log $(pwd)

+The profile 'trace' uses a single trace buffer for all cores in a multi-threaded program running on multiple cores.
+This minimizes slack, reducing the size of the trace buffer file but at the same time have a penalty on performance.
+The profile 'trace-mc' uses separate RAM buffers and thereby increases performance at the cost of additional RAM usage.
+To use the 'trace-mc' buffer:

+    $ dmce-set-profile trace-mc

 There are multiple output formats and GUIs to choose from, for more information please see the help text:

     $ dmce-trace-viewer